Defining entities and relations

 Merging candidate profiles

 The process of merging multiple profiles is simple and straightforward.
 You can review all the profiles that were automatically detected as possible duplicates.
-If you don't agree with the duplicate detection, you can dismiss it and keep separate candidate profiles.
+If you disagree with the duplicate detection, you can dismiss it and keep separate candidate profiles.

 NOTE: After the candidate profiles are merged, you cannot unmerge them.